altair961/3DModelVRViewerPrototype/README.md

 This is a virtual reality prototype written in C# using Helix opensource library, which helps to visualize 3d models in wpf applications.
 The application runs on PC and the desktop should be streamed into the smartphone which should be placed into "Google Cardboard" like head mounted display.

+This project provides VR experience with a custom 3D model.
+The final goal is to implement this prototype as an Android native-activity OpenGLES application.

 Here is a screenshot made on Android smartphone with a streaming client launched.
 It shows the application running on the PC.

 <p align="center">